haojiezhe12345/ScreenShare-WebRTC/README.md

 Once both sides are registered on the server, the stream will start.**

 The stream is transmitted over P2P connections, so it's best used under LANs, or peers with open NAT.

-Video quality is 720p 60fps, but will drop to 30fps or lower if video motion is intensive.\
-Higher resolution is not recommended as it may cause low framerate.
-You can change it in ```host.html``` if you wish.